expo/expo/docs/pages/versions/unversioned/react-native/flatlist.md

 ```

-`getItemLayout` is an optional optimization that let us skip the measurement of dynamic content if you know the height of items ahead of time. `getItemLayout` is both efficient and easy to use if you have fixed height items, for example:
+`getItemLayout` is an optional optimization that allows skipping the measurement of dynamic content if you know the size (height or width) of items ahead of time. `getItemLayout` is both efficient and easy to use if you have fixed size items, for example:

 ```javascript